neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Verify whether the signature is valid.
+Verifies whether a signature is valid.

 ##### Parameters

 `object` - an object with the following properties:

-- `message: string` - the original message
+- `message: string` - original message
-- `salt: string` - the salt added to the input string before signing
+- `salt: string` - salt added to the input string before signing
-- `signature: string` - the signed result
+- `signature: string` - signed result
-- `publicKey: string` - the public key of the account signed the message
+- `publicKey: string` - public key of the account signed the message

 ##### Returns